wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Power Requirements for Raspberry PI

+Q?
+I see the RPi4B draws up to 900mA in tests - why the 3A PS I wonder?

+190903 BV The rPI have 4 USB sockets so the system has to be designed to feed them the required power.
+Generally 0.5 A per USB or a total additional 2.0 A. If you have no USB devices - less power will be required.

 ## Airplane APRS Paths

 Q?
 I am wondering if I need to make any changes other than SSID, station Icon due to use at flying altitudes.
 Current path is WIDE1-1, WIDE 2-2.